mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

       ![Addressing by Content]({{ '/assets/post-fig/ntm_addr_1.png' | relative_url }})
       {: style="width: 100%;" class="center"}
       *Figure 2.
-Addressing By Content Similarity .
+Addressing By Content Similarity.
 (Image source: Original Paper)*

-  2. Interpolation
+  2. **Interpolation**
-      In the second step we controller the ability for Interpolate the address between the last address and new address, this Interpolation decide by one gate value $$g_t$$ an it goes as follows:
+      In the second step, we controller the ability to Interpolate the address between the last address and new address; this Interpolation decide by one gate value $$g_t$$ an it goes as follows:

       $$
         w^g_t \leftarrow g_tw^c_t + (1 - g_t)w_{t-1}.